isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Investors or Owners of Designated Entities.md

 <p>Hence, a party entering into any such arrangement will need to notify or seek approval if the equity interest meets the prescribed thresholds.</p>

-<p>Parties may refer to&nbsp;[<a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA </a>&nbsp;for the prescribed thresholds.
+<p>Parties may refer to <a href="https://www.osir.gov.sg/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA </a> for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>

+</div></li><li><input type="checkbox" id="accordion12">
+<label for="accordion12">What other regulations may affect transactions?</label><div>

+<p>Parties involved in transactions pertaining to an entity that is not designated under the Significant Investments Review Act, but covered by other domestic sectoral legislation may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation. </p>

+<p>Please refer to&nbsp;<a href="https://www.osir.gov.sg/resources/other-legislation/sectoral-legislation/" rel="noopener nofollow" target="_blank">Sectoral Legislation with O&amp;C provisions</a> to see examples of other domestic sectoral legislation in Singapore and their respective regulators.</p>

 </div></li></ul></div></li>